Food Literacy Center

 Accomplished:

-Food Literacy Center increased programming from one pilot school serving 120 students per week to eight schools serving 800 students per week over the course of seven years.
+Food Literacy Center increased programming from one pilot school serving 120 students at one school to serving 800 students at 8 schools over the course of 10 years.
 In the last year, we saw the following positive changes in knowledge, attitude, and behavior of food literacy students:

 • 90% of students tasted new fruits and vegetables (taste education)